gma/nesta/RELEASING.md

    the version number in `Gemfile.lock` to be updated too, so regenerate it now and check them in together.

-3. Update the `CHANGES` file with a summary of significant changes since the previous release.
+3. Update the `CHANGLOG.md` file with a summary of significant changes since the previous release.

 4. Commit these changes with a commit message of 'Bump version to <version>'